ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 * get a test job from the central decider
 * run that test job of a workflow on the new worker host

-### GNOS Pem keys
+### GNOS keys
-If you plan on running workflows that require a valid GNOS pem key, please ensure that your `gnos.pem` file is in `~/.ssh`.
-You will find there is a placeholder file already in that location, **but it is an empty placeholder!** You **must** overwrite the contents of this file with your real pem key file.
-This file will be copied over to your worker nodes so that they can run the workflows that require a GNOS pem key.
+If you plan on running workflows that require a valid GNOS key, please follow these steps:

+1. Inside the launcher container, create the directory `~/.gnos`
+2. Copy all of your GNOS keys into this directory.

+All of the files in your launcher container's `~/.gnos` should be copied into `~/.gnos` *on the worker.*

 You are now ready to run Bindle to create a new VM as a first step.